sdr-enthusiasts/docker-planefence/README.md

 - You are already familiar the `dump1090` family of ADS-B software (for example, `ultrafeeder`, `readsb`, `tar1090`, `dump1090`, or `dump1090-fa`), how to deploy it, and the hardware needed.
 Ideally, you have your ADS-B station already up and running.
 - You know how to deploy Docker images to your machine.
 If you don't -- it's actually quite simple.
 It makes installation of new components really easy.
 [Mikenye's excellent Gitbook](https://mikenye.gitbook.io/ads-b/) contains a step-by-step guide, and [here](https://github.com/sdr-enthusiasts/docker-install) you can find a quick install script.
-- You use `docker-compose`.
-This README has been written assuming `docker-compose`.
+- You use `docker compose`.
+This README has been written assuming `docker compose`.
 If you don't have it, feel free to `apt-get install` it.
 It should be easy to convert the `docker-compose.yml` instructions to a command-line `docker run` string, but you are on your own to do this.
 - Further support is provided at the #planefence channel at the [SDR Enthusiasts Discord Server](https://discord.gg/VDT25xNZzV).
 If you need immediate help, please tag "@k1xt" to your message.

 ## Install PlaneFence - Prerequisites